• Drivers in the Military in Washington

 The following qualify for the military exemption for license renewal in Washington:

-• Active-duty personnel of the U.S. Armed Services and National Guard called to duty for 180 or more days.
+• Active-duty personnel of the U.S. Armed Services.

 • Spouse or dependent child living with eligible military personnel.

-• Military reservist called to duty for 180 or more days.
+• National Guard members and reservists called to duty for 180 days or more.

 A Washington driver's license with the military exemption is valid as long as the holder is on active duty.
 Once discharged from the military, the license must be renewed within 90 days.
 If military service ends with anything other than honorable discharge, the exemption is immediately void and the license holder must renew right away.

-Washington license holders who are out of state may request a replacement license with the military exemption at the following address:
+Washington license holders who are out of state may request a replacement license by sending a completed Driver License Replacement/Renewal Request While Out-of-State (Form DLE-520-008) and payment for the fee to:

 Enhanced Driver Licenses and ID Cards